ritua2/BOINCatTACC/api/midas_processing/README.md

 Specially useful for C and C++.
 Allows the user to provide a set of bash scripts (MUST be bash scripts, ending in *.sh*) that either install new programs or set-up paths.
 The user must make sure that the syntax is correct, otherwise the build will raise an error.
+Makefiles in particular must be set-up using a set-up file.
 More than one set-up file will be allowed but they will be executed in the order they are present.
+NOTE: Contrary to the command input files, the server will not check that the set-up files are present, so the suer is responsible to make sure that they are present.
 Use the following syntax:
 ```
 	USER_SETUP) file_setup1.sh
 	USER_SETUP) file_setup2.sh